learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Added new user search filters for students, including number of registered class hours and registered class times.
 - Added new user search filters for teachers, including teaching times, training/interview times, and teachers of a particular student.
 - Added the ability to include and/or exclude multiple user groups when filtering users.
+- All user search filters are now cleared whenever you change user type or switch between the different tabs.

 Contact info changes
 ~~~~~~~~~~~~~~~~~~~~